 Structure, agency and hard work

 AUGUST 31, 2015

 The emergent curriculum: navigating a complex course between unguided learning and planned enculturation.
+Of course, there is plenty about Berlin that can be related to hard work and structure and agency.
 Today is my (our) wedding anniversary.

 Characteristics of open learning environments

 Interestingly, Roy and I occupied very different spaces in this open course/MOOC and therefore on the map.
 Roy, for the most part, participated in the course forums.

 Summer Schools, GIFs and Life Drawing